 You can do the drill by yourself or with someone else to make sure you hit balls quickly and correctly.
 The best way to practice this ping pong drill is to start at one side of the court and then jump to the other.

 To develop speed and stamina, practice moving quickly from side to side.
 You can start in the middle of the court and run forward to reach a ball that can be hit down the line to your forehand.
 The ball should be hit so that you move forward, not back toward the middle of the court.
 Repeat to the other side.

-If someone is available, have them hit a variety of shots to you, including balls just over the net and ones that are deep in your court.
+If someone is available, have them hit a variety of shots at you, including balls just over the net and ones that are deep in your court for playing table tennis.

 6. Controlled counter plays

 Go back to basics and counter-attack with either push or chop returns with a soft touch, yet big fan swings.
 At first, this will be difficult, but soon you will develop a feel for these returns, and your accuracy will improve.
 As a bonus, these basic strokes will be well disguised and often very irritating to your attacker’s long-pip disciples.
 This is the basic skill from the beginning of table tennis history.

 Not over-hitting is probably the most important thing you need to remember when playing long pips against topspin.
 Keep your returns low and slow because even if your return is moving faster, it will have backspin on it anyway and will not have a lot of speed.

 When playing with long pips, the speed of your strokes will vary greatly depending on whether you are using an inverted or non-inverted rubber.
 You will be inside the table, looping, blocking, and smashing when playing with inverted.
 This rubber works well when combined with a tough sponge to increase speed and spin.